ClassEuclid/IOS-Mapper-Tool/README.md

 The iOS Mapper Tool is designed to help forensic professionals visually analyze data from the iOS `com.apple.routined` caches database, specifically focusing on the `ZRTCLLOCATIONMO` table.

-This tool can be especially valuable in criminal or civil cases, helping investigators, attorneys, and analysts:
+This tool can be especially valuable in a visual presentation format or to narrow down larger data sets:

 - Visually depict location data on an interactive map
-- Present clear evidence to judges, jurors, or clients
+- Present a clear user friendly map
 - Generate a formatted Excel spreadsheet with readable timestamps and speeds

 ---